Exawind/amr-wind/README.md

-AMR-Wind is a massively parallel, block-structured adaptive-mesh, incompressible flow sover for wind turbine and wind farm simulations.
+AMR-Wind is a massively parallel, block-structured adaptive-mesh, incompressible flow solver for wind turbine and wind farm simulations.
 The codebase is a wind-focused fork of [incflo](https://github.com/AMReX-Codes/incflo).
 The solver is built on top of the [AMReX library](https://amrex-codes.github.io/amrex).
 AMReX library provides the mesh data structures, mesh adaptivity, as well as the